codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ### seeNumberOfVisibleElements

-asserts that an element is visible a given number of times Element is located by CSS or XPath.
+Asserts that an element is visible a given number of times.
+Element is located by CSS or XPath.

 ```js